jhpyle/docassemble/_docs/config.md

 The second and third lines load the **docassemble** configuration, and the last line imports the [Flask] application server.
-The configuration is stored in a [YAML] file, which by default is located in `/usr/share/docassemble/config.yaml`.
-If you wish, you can edit the WSGI file and tell it to load the configuration from a file in a different location.
-You might want to do this if you have multiple virtual hosts, each running a different WSGI application on a single server.
+The configuration is stored in a [YAML] file, which by default is located in `/usr/share/docassemble/config.yml`.
+If you wish, you can edit the [WSGI] file and tell it to load the configuration from a file in a different location.
+You might want to do this if you have multiple virtual hosts, each running a different [WSGI] application on a single server.

 The configuration file needs to be readable and writable by the web